-AUTOSHUTDOWN MODE

-(PM1 = 1, PM0 = 0)
+AUTOSHUTDOWN MODE (PM1 = 1, PM0 = 0)

-Once the autoshutdown mode is selected, the AD7321 automatically enters shutdown on the 15^{th} SCLK rising edge.
+Once the autoshutdown mode is selected, the AD7322 automatically enters shutdown on the 15^{th} SCLK rising edge.
 In autoshutdown mode, all internal circuitry is powered down.
-The AD7321 retains information in the registers during autoshutdown.
+The AD7322 retains information in the registers during autoshutdown.
 The track-and-hold is in hold mode during autoshutdown.
-On the rising \overline{CS} edge, the track-and-hold, which was in hold during shutdown, returns to track as the AD7321 begins to power up.
-The power-up from autoshutdown is 500 μs .
+On the rising \overline{CS} edge, the track-and-hold, which was in hold during shutdown, returns to track as the AD7322 begins to power up.
+The power-up from autoshutdown is 500 μ s.

 When the control register is programmed to transition to autoshutdown mode, it does so on the 15^{th} SCLK rising edge.
 Figure 47 shows the part entering autoshutdown mode.
-The AD7321 automatically begins to power up on the \overline{CS} rising edge.
-The $t{POWER-UP}$ is required before a valid conversion, initiated by bringing the \overline{CS} signal low, can take place.
-Once this valid conversion is complete, the AD7321 powers down again on the 15^{th} SCLK rising edge.
+Once in autoshutdown mode, the \overline{CS} signal must remain low to keep the part in autoshutdown mode.
+The AD7322 automatically begins to power up on the \overline{CS} rising edge.
+The $t{POWER-UP}$ for autoshutdown is required before a valid conversion, initiated by bringing the \overline{CS} signal low, can take place.
+When this valid conversion is complete, the $\overline{AD7322}$ powers down again on the 15^{th} SCLK rising edge.
 The \overline{CS} signal must remain low again to keep the part in autoshutdown mode.

-AUTOSTANDBY MODE

-(PM1 = 0, PM0 = 1)
+AUTOSTANDBY MODE (PM1 = 0, PM0 = 1)

-In autostandby mode, portions of the AD7321 are powered down, but the on-chip reference remains powered up.
+In autostandby mode, portions of the AD7322 are powered down, but the on-chip reference remains powered up.
 The reference bit in the control register should be 1 to ensure that the on-chip reference is enabled.
-This mode is similar to autoshutdown but allows the AD7321 to power up much faster, which allows faster throughput rates.
+This mode is similar to autoshutdown, but allows the AD7322 to power up much faster.
+This allows faster throughput rates to be achieved.

-As is the case with autoshutdown mode, the AD7321 enters standby on the 15^{th} SCLK rising edge once the control register is updated (see Figure 47).
+As is the case with the autoshutdown mode, the AD7322 enters standby on the 15^{th} SCLK rising edge when the control register is updated (see Figure 47).
 The part retains information in the registers during standby.
-The AD7321 remains in standby until it receives a $\overline{\text{CS}}$ rising edge.
-The ADC begins to power up on the $\overline{\text{CS}}$ rising edge.
-On the $\overline{\text{CS}}$ rising edge, the track-and-hold, which was in hold mode while the part was in standby, returns to track.
+Once in autostandby mode, the \overline{CS} signal must remain low to keep the part in autostandby mode.
+The AD7322 remains in standby until it receives a \overline{CS} rising edge.
+The ADC begins to power up on the \overline{CS} rising edge.
+On the \overline{CS} rising edge, the track-and-hold, which was in hold mode while the part was in standby, returns to track.
+The power-up time from standby is 750 ns.

-The power-up time from standby is 700 ns.
-The user should ensure that 700 ns have elapsed before bringing \overline{CS} low to attempt a valid conversion.
-Once this valid conversion is complete, the AD7321 again returns to standby on the 15th SCLK rising edge.
-The \overline{CS} signal must remain low to keep the part in standby mode.
+The user should ensure that 750 ns have elapsed before bringing $\overline{\text{CS}}$ low to attempt a valid conversion.
+Once this valid conversion is complete, the $\overline{\text{AD7322}}$ again returns to standby on the 15th SCLK rising edge.
+The $\overline{\text{CS}}$ signal must remain low to keep the part in standby mode.